umee-network/umee-cosmwasm/RustTips.md

-# Developing
+# Rust Tips

-If you have recently created a contract with this template, you probably could use some help on how to build and test the contract, as well as prepare it for production.
+For rust begginers, this are the basics that you need to know to build and test the contract, as well as prepare it for production.
 This file attempts to provide a brief overview, assuming you have installed a recent version of Rust already (eg. 1.58.1+).

 ## Prerequisites